Subscribe to updates

 Speakerbox Verbal Update

-Speakerbox was scheduled to provide a verbal update to the committee.
-Speakerbox, established in 2005, ensures that the views of looked after children and care leavers are used to influence decision making that affects their care and support, particularly service planning and design.
-The programme represents children and young people between 8 and 24 years old and provides a peer-to-peer networking support system for looked after children.
-It is operated independently and run by the young people themselves, with support from the council’s children services and councillors.
+Speakerbox, a group established in 2005, was scheduled to provide a verbal update.
+Speakerbox aims to ensure that the views of looked after children and care leavers influence decision-making, service planning, and design.
+The group represents children and young people between the ages of 8 and 24 and provides a peer-to-peer networking support system.

 Attendees